My shopping cart

 We’ve learnt that the best things to buy are, first and foremost, the things we need.
 Now, that’s not to say that we should only buy the basic essentials as subsistence.
 We are lucky enough that, if you are reading this blog article, chances are you would care about some of your aspirational needs.
 It is perfectly okay to want to feel great about what you buy, so you can do well in whatever you do!

-You need not look far, check out SwapUp’s secondhand women's fashion collection.
-For Wedding and formal dresses, we would recommend you check out Stillwhite.
+You need not look far, check out SwapUp’s secondhand women's fashion collection

 On the high end categories there are a number of companies that are willing to help you move those Chanel, Gucci, Louis Vuitton, and Prada items you own, including Revoir, Luxe.It.Fwd, and the RealReal.

 You can buy and sell second hand furniture through online marketplaces.
-If you’re looking for curated shops with some one-of-a-kind vintage and antique in the mix, check out this guide.
+If you’re looking for curated shops with some one-of-a-kind vintage and antique in the mix, read this article:

 There are so many options for this one!
 Wherever you’re getting if from (dealer or private seller), we highly recommend getting an independent mechanic check out the car you’re interested in.
 You can hire mobile mechanics who are specialists for certain makes, like Peugeot or Mercedes, from around $300-500 per visit, and they’ll tell you if there’s anything in the car that you need to change soon.
 They can even tell you whether the price you’re paying is fair.